ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 # Terminology

-The terms defined in this section have special meaning in the context of Supply Chain Integrity, Transparency, and Trust throughout this document.
+The terms defined in this section have special meaning in the context of Supply Chain Integrity, Verifiability, Transparency, and Trust throughout this document.
 When used in text, the corresponding terms are capitalized.
 To ensure readability, only a core set of terms is included in this section.

 Artifact: